Connecticut Ebike Laws: What You Need to Know in 2026

 How incentives interact with traffic laws

 A rebate doesn’t change what your vehicle is legally.
-Even if a bike is eligible for an incentive (or marketed as an e-bike), you still must ride within Connecticut e-bike laws for class, helmet use, and where you’re allowed to operate.
+Even if a bike is eligible for an incentive (or marketed as an e-bike), you still must ride within Connecticut’s class rules, helmet requirements, and operating restrictions.

 Safety Tips and Best Practices for Riders